b-navaneethakumar/SparkKafkaStreaming/README.md

-# SparkKafkaStreaming
+# KafkaStruturedStreaming
-Simple project to Ingest data from Kafka using scala/spark
+Simple project to Ingest data from Kafka using  structured streaming api from spark using scala langugage.